w3ctag/extensible-web-report-card/index.md

 ## Overall Discussion

-The process of archealogy to extension.
+The process of archaeology to extension.
 Working top-down vs. bottom-up (both have advantages and disadvantages).

 Some web specs intentionally delegate behavior to the OS (scroll, look of form controls, etc.) and this is a good thing.
 However, it may have the effect of making it hard to define extensibility points.
 When we don't define them, people end up rebuilding the stack, often in a way that works poorly outside of the OS they were copying.

 When you make a new spec that is related (either higher or lower level) to an existing feature, you should explicitly think and describe in the spec how they are connected to each other.

 This is a living report card and will continue to change as new information becomes available and as web technologies evolve and become more extensible.

-If you have a suggested addition or correction, please “[fork us on github](https://github.com/w3ctag/extensible-web-report-card).”
+NB: Just because something is not on this list doesn't necessarily mean it's “bad” or “good” with respect to extensibility.
+It just means we haven't considered that particular specification in our discussions.
+If you have a suggestion about how a new or existing spec should be graded as far as extensibility goes (or a suggested correction), please feel free to [open an issue](https://github.com/w3ctag/extensible-web-report-card/issues) or send us a pull request.

 <section class="grade">

 ## Plays Well With Others

-### Service worker!
+### Service Worker

+[Service Workers](https://github.com/slightlyoff/ServiceWorker/blob/master/explainer.md) crack open an aspect of browser behavior which was previously not under the control of developers.
+SWs provide control over the network layer for an origin's request.
+From an extensibility perspective, they are a viable way to explain how AppCache works and succeed in providing primitives (`fetch()`, events like `onfetch`, and Caches) instead of an omnibus, welded-shut feature.

+Areas for improvement include streaming, resource prioritization, interaction with web sockets and other non-HTTP protocols (e.g. WebRTC), and interaction with first-document loading.

 ### asm.js